viettrung9012/clean-code-series/chapter-17.md

 Names should not be encoded with type or scope information.
 Prefixes such as `m_`or `f` are useless in today’s environments.
 Also project and/or subsystem encodings such as `vis_` (for visual imaging system) are distracting and redundant.

 Again, today’s environments provide all that information without having to mangle the names.
-Keep your names free of Hungarian pollution.

 **N7: Names Should Describe Side-Effects**